 Pilates at SWEAT Southsea

 At SWEAT Southsea you can train effectively 1-1 with our dedicated and talented Pilates instructors in a private and comfortable environment, without any sign up or membership fees.
-Our team boast a wealth of experience in a variety of exercise and rehabilitation disciplines alongside Pilates, including Physiotherapy, Sports Therapy, Yoga, Education and Personal Training.
+Our team boast a wealth of experience in a variety of exercise and rehabilitation disciplines alongside Pilates, including Physiotherapy, Sports Therapy, Yoga and Education.